AAbdihakim/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ./11-directories- script that counts the number of directories and sub-directories in the current directory.
-./12-newest_files - a script that displays the 10 newest files in the current directory ./14-findthatword - Display lines containing the pattern “root” from the file /etc/passwd
+./12-newest_files - a script that displays the 10 newest files in the current directory ./14-findthatword - Display lines containing the pattern “root” from the file /etc/passwd ./15-countthatword -Display the number of lines that contain the pattern “bin” in the file /etc/passwd